 - In re Roberts, CV-2012-1357 (Cleveland Co.
 Okla.
 2012) (representing the prevailing party in an election recount).

-- Represented multiple parties before state agencies including the Oklahoma Tax Commission and the Oklahoma Board of Pharmacy
+- Represented multiple parties before state agencies including the Oklahoma Tax Commission, Oklahoma Board of Pharmacy, Oklahoma Department of Health, and the Oklahoma Secretary of State.